 We’ve broken this down into 3 main components, with the primary focus being to set and manage candidate expectations as early as possible during the hiring process:

-Open with a paragraph that clearly describes the role and how it relates to the company.
-It can also be helpful to provide a brief description of the company culture or industry with an explanation as to why the role being offered is essential.
-Don’t be afraid to front-load important information about the job’s requirements and benefits to deter unsuitable candidates from applying, providing examples of day to day activities and define what success in the role will look like.
+Start with a clear role description and how it relates to the company.
+Include a brief overview of company culture/industry and explain why the role is essential.
+Share important requirements and benefits early on to discourage unsuitable candidates.
+Provide examples of daily activities and define success in the role.

 - Aim to write around 1,400 characters